Keyword clustering is one of the most powerful SEO content tactics you can deploy on your website.

 Here's a snapshot of the insight KeyClusters gave us.
 Each row shows a unique article we can write to target the primary keyword and all its variations.

-Armed with the keyword cluster data we not only had our list of articles for the Work Anniversary silo, but we could instruct our writers on the exact keyword variations to use in the article, and the search intent of the keyword group.
+Armed with the keyword cluster data we not only had our list of articles for the Work Anniversary silo, but we could instruct our writers on the exact keyword variations to use in the article, and the keyword intent of the keyword group.

 We followed the exact same process for 5 other silos in the employee rewards niche to create a massive content strategy for PerkUp.